 The Teen Leadership Council is a group of high school students in grades 9 through 12 who play a leadership role in making the Museum and the topic of law enforcement engaging for young people.

 The Forensic Detectives Summer Camp is a week-long dive into the messy and meticulous world of forensic science.
-Students aged 11-14 engage in hands-on training in the basics of crime scene investigation from fingerprints to DNA, and toolmarks to trace.
-Scholarships may be available.
-Discounts for multiple enrollments.
+Students aged 10-15 engage in hands-on training in the basics of crime scene investigation from fingerprints to DNA, and tool marks to trace.
+Full tuition scholarships are available for students attending Title I schools.